MartinTschendel/rotten-tomatoes1/README.md

 On 2019-02-27, I got the idea that I can also scrape data directly from the page rottentomatoes.com, this section is quiet interesting in this regard： [Top 100 Movies of 2018](https://www.rottentomatoes.com/top/bestofrt/?year=2018)

 2019-02-28: At first I will create a list of links to these 100 movies.

+2019-03-02: For the purpose of clean structures, I decided to create a new repo with the name "rotten-tomatoes2".
+In the repo "rotten-tomatoes2", I will show how to scrape data directly from the page rottentomatoes.com